LooponAB/LooponKit/README.md

 ### Sending messages

-To send a message from your app, create a `LooponChatMessage` object locally, and send it using `sendChatmessage:`:
+To send a message from your app, create a `LooponChatMessage` object locally, and send it using `sendChatMessage:`:

 ```swift
 func sendMessage(_ text: String)